deMGoncalves/kuba.io/src/elements/README.md

 The Standard Workspace includes the following packages:

+- **button**: The Button component is a reusable button element that allows you to customize its appearance by configuring its color.
 - **text**: The text package is a utility for generating styled text components with dynamic styles based on the properties accessed.

 ### Contributing